Ciarán Sheehan (dual player): Return to Ireland

 Sheehan returned to Ireland and the Cork senior football team in 2020.
 He retired from inter-county football in 2021.
-As of 2021, he was still playing club football with Éire Óg.
-He was named a selector for Cork's U20 football team in 2022.
+As of 2021, he was still playing club football with Éire Óg, and he was named a selector for Cork's U20 football team in 2022.

+While playing football with Éire Óg, Sheehan "switched" to Russell Rovers for club hurling in 2023.
+He was captain of the Russell Rovers team that won the 2024 Cork Premier Junior Hurling Championship.